 The menu at Esperia Grill focuses mainly on familiar Greek dishes, though it also offers a few items that you might find at a house of pizza or sub shop (with these items perhaps being holdovers from its days as a takeout place).
-Some of the items here include a wonderful version of avgolemono (egg lemon soup), which is thicker than some and a perfect option for those who might be feeling under the weather; appetizers such as a tremendous feta spread that has a bit of a kick to it and goes nicely on pita bread; stuffed grape leaves that also have a slight kick, with a variety of herbs and spices mixed into the rice; a smooth--and garlicky--humus that also goes well on pita bread; slightly spicy falafel balls that are fall-apart tender and are green inside from the addition of chopped-up parsley; meals such as an excellent version of moussaka made using layers of ground beef, eggplant, and potatoes, all topped with a rich bechamel sauce; and savory keftedes (Greek-style meatballs) that have a firm texture and get added flavor from various herbs and spices.
+Some of the items here include a wonderful version of avgolemono (egg lemon soup), which is thicker than some and a perfect option for those who might be feeling under the weather; appetizers such as a tremendous feta spread that has a bit of a kick to it and goes nicely on pita bread; stuffed grape leaves that also have a slight kick, with a variety of herbs and spices mixed into the rice; a smooth--and garlicky--humus that also goes well on pita bread; slightly spicy falafel balls that are fall-apart tender and are green inside from the addition of chopped-up parsley; meals such as an excellent version of moussaka made using layers of ground beef, eggplant, and potatoes, all topped with a rich bechamel sauce; a substantial spanakopita that tastes about as fresh as can be; and savory keftedes (Greek-style meatballs) that have a firm texture and get added flavor from various herbs and spices.
 Plenty of sandwich options can also be found at Esperia Grill, with gyros, wraps, and panini all available, and desserts include Greek faves such as rice pudding and baklava.
 The restaurant serves beer and wine and also offers a drink that is very popular in Greece, though one that is not quite as well-known here--a Greek iced coffee frappe that is sweet and foamy.

 Like several restaurants in Brighton Center, Esperia Grill is very much under the radar, making it one of the least-known Greek restaurants in the Boston area.
 But it is a good one, with friendly service, decent prices, and even its own parking lot (albeit a tiny one that's shared with the aforementioned Dunkin' Donuts).
-If you're frustrated by the lack of Greek eateries in and around Boston, definitely keep this hidden little spot in mind.
+If you're frustrated by the lack of casual Greek eateries in and around Boston, definitely keep this hidden little spot in mind.

-Copyright © 2014, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2014-2017, Boston's Hidden Restaurants (www.hiddenboston.com).